minwoo19930301/TMI/TMI/README.md

 Once the objects are detected and tracked over different frames a simple mathematical calculation is applied to count the intersections between the vehicles previous and current frame positions with a defined line.

-The code on this prototype uses the code structure developed by Adrian Rosebrock for his article [YOLO object detection with OpenCV](https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv).
+The code on this prototype uses the code structure developed by Adrian Rosebrock for his article [YOLO object detection with OpenCV](https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv)

+### This project only adjusted the sorts to track the traffic in a fixed box in order to track Traffic Tailgating

 ## Quick Start